pulp/pulp/docs/sphinx/dev-guide/contributing/documenting.rst

 Creating Documentation
 ======================

-Platform vs. Other User Guides
+Platform vs. Type-Specific User Guides
 ------------------------------

 The platform user guide should cover all generic features of Pulp.
 When examples